MA Economics and Accounting

 Textbooks are required, which cost about £100.

-If studying abroad in Year 3 is a compulsory or optional part of your degree programme, your costs will vary depending on the country/partner university.
-Additional costs may include:
+If you study abroad in Year 3, your costs will vary depending on the country and partner university.

 - the costs of insurance